datacarpentry/image-processing/_episodes/08-edge-detection.md

 Here is a Python program that shows how to apply Canny edge detection, and how to add sliders to the user interface.
-There are four parts to this program, making it a bit (but only a *bit*) more complicated that the programs we have looked at so far.
-The added complexity comes from three *functions* we have written.
-From top to bottom, the parts are:
+There are four parts to this program, making it a bit (but only a *bit*) more complicated than the programs we have looked at so far.
+The added complexity comes from setting up the sliders for the parameters that were previously read from the command line:
+In particular, we have added

-* The `canny()` filter function,
+* The `canny()` filter function that returns an edge image,
-* The `cannyPlugin` plugin object,
+* The `cannyPlugin` plugin object, to which we add
-* The sliders for sigma, and low and high threshold values, and
+* The sliders for *sigma*, and *low* and *high threshold* values, and
 * The main program, i.e., the code that is executed when the program runs.

 We will look at the main program part first, and then return writing the Plugin.